HalmonLui/HalmonLui/README.md

 ### Hello 👋
-I'm Halmon Lui, a Tech Lead and Fullstack Developer at [Reggora](https://www.reggora.com/), a hackathon addict and a climbing addict.
+I'm Halmon Lui, a Fullstack Software Engineer at [Indeed](https://www.indeed.com/), a hackathon addict and a climbing addict.

 If I'm not at my desk, I'm on top of a rock (or at least trying to be).